UArts is the Place of Choice because we are the place of choices.

 Art is never just one thing.
 We are more because you are more.

-- The Ph.D. program is pending approval by the Middle States Commission on Higher Education. -
+This program is accredited by the Middle States Commission on Higher Education.

 The Ph.D. in Creativity